-Trust Your Instincts, By Pregnancy Yoga Teacher, Elaine McRaild
+Trust Your Instincts, a birth story, by Elaine McRaild

 When I was pregnant with Millie, my daughter, who is now almost 5, I was keen to have as natural a birth as possible.
 I imagined everything happened exactly as I wanted it to.
 I would go into labour surges (contractions), stay at home as long as I could and then by the time I got to hospital it would be a quick, amazing experience.

 I wanted to stay away from maternal classes, avoid One Born Every Minute and talking to friends, who wanted to tell me about their painful, traumatic birth stories.
 These were all things that potentially could influence the way I saw birth.
 I had my image of birth and I didn't want it to be influenced.

 Not long into my pregnancy, I was told by the midwife that I would need to be induced on my due date, due to what the medical profession believed were high risk factors.
 I was 40 and this was a precious IVF baby.
 I told myself I would be OK, baby will come early, there are techniques I can use to help this along , so I pushed it to the back of my mind.

 I continued to have a really healthy pregnancy, I was in my element, excited about the birth of this long awaited baby.
 I was taking time every day to connect with my baby, to connect with my body and connect with my mind by listening to my HypnoBirthing track, meditating and doing yoga, visualising the wonderful birth my baby and I were going to have together .Weekly acupuncture sessions helped me to stay calm and relaxed and kept pregnancy symptoms at bay.....pregnancy was great!

 As my due date got closer, the prospect of induction seemed to be the only blot on the horizon.
 I discussed this again and again with my midwife, but she was only able to create fear when we spoke about it, telling me we would not want to take any risks with the arrival of this little bundle.